Skip to Content

 Approximate hiking time: 3 hours.

-Trail info: see ProTrails and Rocky Mountain Hiking Trails.
+Trail info: see Rocky Mountain Hiking Trails.

 Driving directions: From Estes Park, take US-36 and enter Rocky Mountain National Park through the Beaver Meadows Entrance.
 Right after the toll booth, turn left onto Bear Lake Road and follow it for 16 km (10 mi.).
 The road ends at the Bear Lake Parking area.